Tony Fasson

-Biography
+Early life

 Fasson was born in the village of Lanton, Roxburghshire, the son of Francis Hamilton Fasson, a captain of the Scottish Horse, and Lilias Clara Fasson (née Bruce).
-His uncle Robert Robertson Fasson RN was a commander in the Royal Navy.
+His uncle Robert Robertson Fasson was a commander in the Royal Navy.

+Naval career

 Fasson was educated at Jedburgh Grammar School, and entered the Royal Navy on 6 September 1930, serving aboard the battleship Rodney as a midshipman until June 1933.
 Promoted to acting-sub-lieutenant on 1 September 1933, he attended the Royal Naval College, Greenwich and received promotion to sub-lieutenant on 16 May 1934, before being assigned to the light cruiser Curacoa on 5 January 1935.